dotnet/project-system/docs/repo/Getting Started.md

 #### Command-line

-From the command-line, after you've run `build.cmd`, you can launch a Visual Studio instance with your recently built bits by running:
+From the command-line, after you've run `build.cmd`, you can launch a Visual Studio instance with your recently built bits by running the following from a Visual Studio Command Prompt:

 ```
 devenv /rootsuffix RoslynDev